PrateekTomar000/game-kart/README.md

 # Game Kart
-Need to purchase datbase for running...
+Need to purchase database for running...

 Here are screenshots by hosting locally on my laptop..